yakavos/anonymizer-mysql/README.md

     -8, --dumpv8        If you use MySQL v8.x dump. (--column-statistics=0)
     -m, --mysql <file>  Path to mysql.
 Default: system mysql.
     -h, --help          output usage information

+Troubleshooting:
+  On Windows OS, the anonimizer tool sometimes may need invoked with .cmd Example - anonymizer-mysql.cmd [options]